andrewgodwin/django-singlefile/README.md

-While allowing full mutable models with migrations would be too much for a single-file project - for that, just use a normal Django project - one nice way of doing a dynamic site is to pre-compile a read-only SQLite database file with the content.
+While allowing full mutable models with migrations would be too much for a single-file project - for that, just use a normal Django project - one nice way of doing a semi-dynamic site is to pre-compile a read-only SQLite database file with the content.

-This way, you can still use Django models to select data and do queries against it to display dynamic pages, but you don't have to worry about migrations or a central database server; thus, this is the only mode that we support.
+This way, you can still use Django models to select data and do queries against it to display dynamic pages, but you don't have to worry about migrations or a central database server.
+This is the use-case that `singlefile` supports.

 To use models, do two things: